(For current menu pricing, call 303-697-4771)

 Have Any Steak Prepared:

 Ceran St. Vrain was Bent’s partner in the 1840’s, when they were forming the Bent St. Vrain Company.
-Two 4-ounce bone-in elk chops, grilled to perfection with wild Montana huckleberry preserves.
+Two 4-ounce elk medallions, grilled to perfection with wild Montana huckleberry preserves.
 Served with seasonal vegetables and Fort potatoes.

 General Armijo’s Colorado Lamb T-bones